Shopping is possible everywhere in Athens and there is something for every taste.

 The pedestrian zone takes its name from Athanasios Tsakalof, who was one of the founding members of the Filiki Eteria, the "Society of Friends", a Greek patriotic organization that resisted Ottoman rule.

-The Voukourestiou pedestrian street is the epitome of luxury par excellence.
+The Voukourestiou pedestrian street, named after the Treaty of Bucharest, which ended the Second Balkan War in 1913, is the epitome of luxury par excellence.
 Since the 1950s, the street has been known for its stores selling trendy European and American goods; chic shopping has always been the order of the day here.

 The elegantly glittering windows of labels of international haute couture such as Hermès, Dior, Cartier, Prada, Tod's Boutique, Louis Vuitton and Bulgari, to name a few, immediately captivate the visitor.
 Unlike some other luxury shopping streets, well-known Greek brands can also be found here, including LaLaounis, Venetia Vildiridis, Ioannis Patilis, Imanoglou, Marco Bicego and Kassis.